 I chose UB starting with my undergraduate degree in exercise ccience because I wanted to go to a large university outside of my home town.
 I grew up in a small town where everyone knows everyone and I wanted a big university feel.
 After touring the campus, I knew it was the right fit.
 I also chose UB because of its reputation for academic excellence in health sciences and vast alumni network.
 In addition to those reasons, I have cousins that are alumni that still live in the area so it was nice to know that I would have family nearby.

-So far in my career at UB I have completed a Bachelor of Science in Exercise Science and I am 3 semesters away from completing a combined DPT/MPH degree with a concentration in community health and health behavior.
-Over the course of my academic career I have been exposed to an inspiring faculty who have pushed me to push myself and explore things I never thought I would have an interest in.
+In my career at UB I have completed a Bachelor of Science in Exercise Science and a combined DPT/MPH degree with a concentration in community health and health behavior.
+Over the course of my academic career I have been exposed to inspiring faculty who have pushed me to push myself and explore things I never thought I would have an interest in.

 I have had the opportunity to volunteer at various organizations and clinics and get real life experience in various settings.
 I have also had multiple interactions with UB alumni that come back to the university to teach and give students real life examples of what it is like to work in healthcare.
 Overall my experiences in the School of Public Health and Health Professions has led me to a point where I feel confident going out into the world as not only a clinician but as a better person.
 I feel that I am very well-equipped to work with patients and members of the community in a time that healthcare is constantly evolving and changing while having a passion for learning, caring for others and making the world of healthcare a better place.